If you're traveling to Peru then there's a good chance that your list of must see places includes Machu Picchu and Cusco.

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Since we didn't have a rental car and already had dialogue going with Alpaca Expeditions we went with their guided tour of Pisac leaving from Cusco on our free day before the Salkantay Trek.
+During our visit we had a 5 day Salkantay Trek arranged with local tour company Alpaca Expeditions.
+Since we didn’t have a rental car and already had dialogue going with Alpaca Expeditions we went with their guided tour of Pisac leaving from Cusco on our free day before the Salkantay Trek.

-Can I Drive to Pisac From Cusco?
+Can I drive to Pisac From Cusco?

 While some parts of Peru can be pretty isolated and only accessible via somewhat sketchy single lane mountain dirt roads, our journey to Pisac was more comfortable and mostly along well maintained roads.